 1. Set Yourself Up For Success

-As you begin coaching cheerleading for beginners, set yourself up for success by considering your goals.
+As you begin coaching cheerleading for beginners, set yourself up for success by considering your goals when learning how to start a cheer squad.
 Are you simply providing training or will your squad compete?
 Will they cheer for youth sports teams?
 Develop a plan and establish an age range to target.

 From there, set up your space and purchase all of the equipment necessary for a safe practice.
 Tumbling mats, mirrors, and music speakers are all must-haves if you’re coaching youth cheerleading.
 Once your facility is up and running, host a clinic!
 This is a great way to build interest ahead of tryouts (keep reading for more on that topic).

 Hosting cheer tryouts is key to creating successful cheer squads.
 This is the best way to divide everyone up by ability level, which leads to safe and productive practice sessions.
 Here are a few tips to keep in mind:

 - Organize and plan how long tryouts will run